anayanapalli/anayanapalli.github.io/_posts/2024-01-02-is-your-job-ai-proof.md

 title: "Is Your Job AI-Proof?
 A Closer Look at Job Vulnerability"
 ---

-> "It is easier to build a world champion chess player than to build a mediocre plumber." —Kai-Fu Lee
+> It is easier to build a world champion chess player than to build a mediocre plumber. —Kai-Fu Lee

 ## Introduction: